 Master of Public Works

-IIT Stuart collaborates with the IIT Department of Civil, Architectural, and Environmental Engineering (CAEE) for their Master of Public Works (Infrastructure Engineering and Management) degree.
+Stuart collaborates with the IIlinois Tech Department of Civil, Architectural, and Environmental Engineering (CAEE) for their Master of Public Works (Infrastructure Engineering and Management) degree.
 Learn more.

 Learn More and Apply